snikket-im/snikket-android/.github/ISSUE_TEMPLATE.md

 #### Expected result

 What is the expected output?

+#### Actual result

 What do you see instead?

 #### Debug output